-Faith Bible College International holds applicant status with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
+Faith Bible College International holds candidate status with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
 130, Orlando, FL 32822, 407.207.0808.
-Applicant status is a pre-membership status granted to institutions that meet the ABHE Conditions of Eligibility and possess qualities that may provide a basis for achieving candidate status within five years.
+Candidate status is a pre-accreditation status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving accreditation status within five years.